top of page

 All Development Log

-Gas Meter Digit Segmentation Step 2: Integrating ROI with CNN(MNIST) Models for Meter Reading
+Gas Meter Digit Segmentation Step 2: Integrating ROI with CNN(MNIST) Models for Meter Reading...Part 3

 After completing the ROI logic, it was time to put it to the test.
 I ported my Python environment to Google Colab and uploaded the images of actual gas meters to simulate a real-world scenario.
 The Workflow: Environment Setup: Adjusting the Python scripts to run seamlessly in the Colab cloud environment.
 Model Preparation: Training the model (leveraging the logic of MNIST but fine-tuned for meter digits) to recognize the segmented "slices" of numbers.
 Inference: Feeding t